 - A cool place to stay in Copenhagen

-- 6. Østerbro – best place to stay with family
+- 6. Østerbro – best area for families

 - Where not to stay in Copenhagen?

-- What is the best area in Copenhagen?
+- What is the best area to stay in Copenhagen?

 - Where to stay in Copenhagen with family?